segabl/pd2-streamlined-heisting/README.md

 The vanilla difficulty curve is all over the place with some difficulties feeling exactly the same while others introduce a major jump.
 Enemy spawns are highly exaggerated, especially on Death Sentence, because issues in the weapon presets and shooting behaviour prevent them from actually being a threat.
 Heist difficulty progression is unused and enemies will swarm you in full force as soon as a heist goes loud instead of the intended increasing force as time progresses.
 Difficulty dependent values have all been rebalanced to create a smoother curve and gradually increasing difficulties.

-- Properly scales enemy health, damage, accuracy, aim and focus delay values according to difficulty
+- Properly scales enemy health, damage, aim and focus delay values according to difficulty
 - Reduces player grace period times scaling with difficulty (from 0.3s on normal down to 0.15s on DS) but makes it always use the full duration
 - Makes each difficulty have custom player revive health percentages (from 65% on normal to 5% on DS)
 - Gives each difficulty custom suspicion settings (smoother increase in stealth difficulty)